AngleSharp/AngleSharp/doc/Performance.md

 In the following AngleSharp will be compared to other popular libraries, which are either very popular (like the HtmlAgilityPack) or ambitious (like CsQuery).

-## Comparison with the HtmlAgilityPack
+## Comparison with the Html Agility Pack

-The HtmlAgilityPack (HAP) is a good comparison target, since it is most used and established since a long time.
+The Html Agility Pack (HAP) is a good comparison target, since it is most used and established since a long time.
 Obviously AngleSharp is a great replacement for HAP due to the following reasons:

 * Standardized HTML5 parsing model
 * Much better error correction / handling